intel/nauta/docs/user-guide/actions/model.md

 ### Synopsis

-Displays a list of model export operations with their statuses, dates of start and finish and users that submitted those operations.
+Displays a list of model export operations with their statuses, dates of start and finish, and the users who submitted those operations.

 ### Syntax